Hotels, ryokan, minshuku, minpaku and other lodgings

 Read our guide on Japanese manners and etiquette to know how to behave at the table and in a Japanese bath.

 Minshuku (民宿) are the budget version of ryokan, a Japanese version of a bed and breakfast: the overall experience is much the same, but the food is simpler, dining is communal at dinner, bathrooms are shared, and guests are expected to lay out their futon (although an exception is often made for foreigners).
-Consequently, minshuku are also cheaper and rates hover around 5,000 JPY with two meals (一泊二食 ippaku-nishoku).
+Consequently, minshuku are also cheaper.
+Rates hover around 5,000 JPY with two meals (一泊二食 ippaku-nishoku).
 Even cheaper yet is a stay with no meals (素泊まり sudomari), which can go as low as 3,000 JPY.
 Minshuku are more often found in the countryside than in cities.

 Capsule hotels (カプセルホテル kapuseru hoteru) are the ultimate in space-efficient sleeping: for a nominal fee (often under 2,000 JPY), the guest rents himself a capsule-sized about 2x1x1 meters and stacked in two rows inside a hall containing tens if not hundreds of capsules.
-Capsule hotels are invariably segregated by sex and only a few cater to women.
+Capsule hotels are invariably segregated by sex and only a few cater to women only.

 On entry to a capsule hotel, guests take off their shoes, place them in a locker and put on a pair of slippers.
 Often, the locker key will have to be surrendered at check-in to ensure that guests do not “forget” to pay before leaving.
-On checking in, they will be given a second locker for placing their belongings, as there is no space for them in the capsule and little security as most capsules have simply a curtain, not a door.
+On checking in, they will be given a second locker for their belongings, as there is no space for them in the capsule and little security as most capsules have simply a curtain, not a door.

 Many if not most capsule hotels are attached to a spa of varying degrees of luxury, often so that entry to the spa costs 2,000 JPY, but the capsule is only an additional 1,000 JPY.
 Other, cheaper capsule hotels will require feeding in 100-yen coins even to get the shower to work.
 There are always vending machines on hand to dispense toothpaste, underwear and other sundries.